Sixth Annual Rock River Anything That Floats Race Rules, Regulations & Helpful Hints

 CAPTAINS’ MEETING & REGISTRATION

-August 12, 2024 @ 5:30 PM
+July 21st, 2025 @ 5:30 PM

-A Captains’ meeting will be held at Prairie Street Brewing Company, 200 Prairie Street, Rockford, IL on Monday August 12, 2024 at 5:30 PM.
+A Captains’ meeting will be held at Prairie Street Brewing Company, 200 Prairie Street, Rockford, IL on Monday July 21st, 2025 at 5:30 PM.
 Attendance is mandatory for all team Captains.
 Crew members are also encouraged to attend.

 The Captains’ meeting is used to present the specific details of the event.
 The items to be covered will include, but are not limited to: safety requirements & equipment, race rules, raft inspection, launching procedures, parking arrangements, the starting location and line up, racecourse description, finish line location, navigation, support boats, anticipated race duration, awards, amenities during race day, day’s end, and any last-minute developments and/or instructions.
 The race committee will also clarify any concerns and take any questions.